 Continuing education, being imperative to excelling as strength and conditioning professional, will be made readily available.
 Staff educational sessions will take place weekly, covering a variety of sports performance topics.
 Interns will not only be expected to attend, but be actively involved in these sessions as well.

 Each successful candidate will serve as an integral member of the Strength and Conditioning Staff.
 The intern will report directly to the Assistant Strength and Conditioning Coaches, and will work daily under the supervision of the Director, Assistants and Graduate Assistants.
 The integrity of our staff as an effective working unit is built upon a solid foundation of effective communication.
 Successful candidates are encouraged to ask questions and get the most out of their intern experience here in Wolverine Athletics.

-Required: Candidates must have a strong desire to become a Strength and Conditioning professional; Must have completed or are working toward completing a bachelors degree at an accredited college/university; Must be able to volunteer a minimum of 20 hours per week with the strength and conditioning staff; Must be an assertive and effective verbal communicator.
+Required: Candidates must have a strong desire to become a Strength and Conditioning professional; Must be CPR certified; Must have completed or are working toward completing a bachelors degree at an accredited college/university; Must be able to volunteer a minimum of 20 hours per week with the strength and conditioning staff; Must be an assertive and effective verbal communicator.
 Other crucial characteristics of the successful candidate include punctuality; the ability to work alone and as a member of a team; the ability to follow instructions with a strong attention to detail, a strong work ethic; a positive attitude; and the ability to effectively operate within a diverse work environment.